leeton1412/bronament/README.md

 # Jack Bailey

-Jack was asked to test the page and to feed back on any problems that she encountered or for any feed back he might have.
+Jack was asked to test the page and to feed back on any problems that he encountered or for any feed back he might have.
 Test was carried out on iphone 10 & a Acer Laptop
 - Problems Encountered
     - Gallery page displayed a scroll bar on screens sized 414 x 736.
         - Issue was due to a container problem but has been changed.